It’s time to escape the clutches of SCORM

 The combination of an outdated file type with archaic learning management systems makes for a perfect shitstorm of horrible user experience.

-Worst of all, L&D teams tell us they feel like they’re wasting their time.
-Because the experience learners have with outdated LMS systems is so horrible that they’re irritated before they’ve even launched a learning module.
-And if your learners are pissed off before they start a module, it doesn’t matter how good your learning content is, it’s not going to be as effective.
+Worst of all, they tell us they feel like they're wasting their time — because the learner experience on legacy platforms is so grim that people arrive irritated before they've even started a module.
+And if your learners are checked out before they begin, it doesn't matter how good your content is.

 What options are there to SCORM?